Thakur-15x/ANSFLIX/README.md

 # ANSFLIX-web-app

 - **An OTT App with TMDB movies and series.
-User can able to view the overview, category and Trailer of the movies and series*
+User can able to view Trailer of the movies and series*

 ---